GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

    The structure type constructor allows the creation of structure types corresponding to the provided element types.
-These “structures” are actually closer to tuples in the sense that their fields are not named, but “structure” is used because that is what the DBus specification calls them.
+These “structures” are actually closer to tuples in the sense that their fields are not named, but “structure” is used because that is what the D-Bus specification calls them.

    The structure type constructor is the only type constructor that is variadic — any natural number of types may be given (including zero and one).